maringa780/IBCsignature/README.md

 Zare *et al* (2021), Robust inflammatory breast cancer gene signature using nonparametric random forest analysis.
 DOI:

 ### OPTION 1; IBC signature standalone GUI (no need to install MATLAB)
 Reproduces the analysis reported in Zare *et al*.
-To score novel IBC/nonIBC dataset, see option 2 (scoring novel dataset in this GUI will be incorporated in the near future).
+To score novel IBC/nonIBC dataset, see option 2 (scoring novel datasets in this GUI will be incorporated in the near future).
 #### Supported Operating Systems
 ###### Windows
 Has been successfully tested on Windows 7 and Windows 10 (see installation process below).